 The European Court of Human Rights (ECtHR) has recognised that Article 11 ECHR covers the right to form and join trade unions, right to collective bargaining and the right to strike.
-The most important judgment was delivered unanimously by the Grand Chamber in the Demir and Baykara8 case which reversed the Court's previous jurisprudence by recognising for the first time the right to collective bargaining as being enshrined in the protection of freedom of association guaranteed by Article 11 ECHR.
-Based on this judgment the Court has also recognised in Enerji Yapi-Yol Sen9 the right to strike as an aspect of that same human right.
-This was followed by a series of further judgments10.11
+The most important judgment was delivered unanimously by the Grand Chamber in the Demir and Baykara case which reversed the Court's previous jurisprudence by recognising for the first time the right to collective bargaining as being enshrined in the protection of freedom of association guaranteed by Article 11 ECHR.
+Based on this judgment the Court has also

-77 For more detailed information on see the ECtHR Guide on Article 15 'Derogations in emergency times' (for French version click here).
+&lt;sup>1313 For more detailed information on see the ECtHR Guide on Article 15 'Derogations in emergency times' (for French version click here).